The thermodynamic efficiency of coupled chaotic dissipative structures

 Referee Report

 Summary.
-The paper extends a prior thermodynamic analysis of the Malkus-Lorenz waterwheel (treated as an engine with exact efficiency formula) to coupled dissipative structures.
-It defines two canonical couplings—master-slave (series) and symmetric diffusive (parallel)—and proves two association laws that reduce any composite system to an equivalent single engine whose efficiency is fixed by the global power balance.
-These laws are applied to coupled Lorenz waterwheels to obtain explicit efficiency expressions claimed to be consistent with the underlying power balance.
-Numerical simulations are presented to confirm four trends: series coupling raises efficiency, parallel coupling averages efficiencies while increasing total flow, synchronization is usually neutral or beneficial, and coupling alters the curvature of entropy-production curves.
-The work positions the association laws as a general route to efficiency calculations for flow networks.
+The manuscript extends a prior thermodynamic analysis of the Malkus-Lorenz waterwheel as an engine (with exact power-balance efficiency) to coupled dissipative structures.
+It defines two canonical couplings—master-slave (series) and symmetric diffusive (parallel)—proves two association laws that reduce the composite systems to an equivalent single engine whose efficiency is given by the original formula, derives explicit efficiency expressions for coupled Lorenz waterwheels that remain consistent with power balance, and reports numerical simulations showing that series coupling raises efficiency, parallel coupling averages efficiencies while increasing total flow, synchronization is typically neutral or beneficial except in narrow regions, and coupling alters the curvature of entropy-generation trends.

 major comments (2)